Position Light Signals on Long Island

 Signals at Farm 1 before they were taken down and replaced

-In the early 2000’s, the LIRR has begun using a colored signal system that is in operation along with the Position signals.
+In the early 2000’s, the LIRR has begun using the Safetran color light signal system that is in operation along with the legacy Position light signals.
 The two systems are both currently working side by side or more accurately put, it depends on what section of the railroad you are on, determines what system is being used on that particular stretch of railroad.

-A position light signal is one where the position of the lights, rather than their color, determines the meaning.
+A position light signal is one where the position of the lights, rather than their color, determines the meaning of the aspect that's being conveyed to the Engineer or other designated employee leading the move.
 The aspect consists solely of a pattern of illuminated lights, which are all of the same color (typically amber or white).
 In many countries, small position light signals are used as shunting signals, while the main signals are of color light form.

 Below, you will see a chart of position light signals, with an accompanying rule number.